MCP Tools¶

 codio_add registers a library by hand when you already have the metadata. kind is one of the controlled vocabulary values from codio_vocab().

-codio_func_doc imports a package in the specified conda environment and returns the docstring for a function or an entire module.
+codio_func_doc imports a package in the specified environment (conda or pixi) and returns the docstring for a function or an entire module.
 Useful for discovering API surface before implementing an integration.

 codio_rag_sync writes codio catalog and notes files into the indexio source config.
 Run indexio_build afterwards to embed the updated content.